Aurora Toennisson: Exploring Space and Sharing Science

 Finding Her Fit in Space Biology

-Toennisson didn’t have a straight flight to plant biology.
+Toennisson didn’t have a straight flight to space biology.
 She explored many different areas before landing in Imara Perera’s lab within the Department of Plant and Microbial Biology.
 She enjoyed making films as a hobby in high school, but also thought she’d enjoy designing products for NASA.

 “I switched from engineering to film at college orientation without even taking an engineering class just because I felt like it might be a better fit for my interests,” says Toennisson.